SpaceNetLab/SKYFALL/README.md

    bash aggregated_deployment.sh 100 0.5
    ```

-7. Get results (integrating the above results to obtain the results and figures for the paper):
+7. Get results (integrating the above results to obtain the results and figures for the paper): (one minute taken with our hardware)
    ```
    bash get_results.sh
    ```

 If running such a reproduction is a burden, all the reproduced data is already available in [`starlink_shell_one-100-backup`](https://drive.google.com/file/d/1py1jELENHA4I_RcOwxnMk4lYSNEdhu92/view?usp=sharing).
+The storage for the dataset is 95MB.

 ## Results
 Running the above seven steps allows you to get the reproduced results and figures in `starlink_shell_one/results`.